 In April 2010, the Government introduced the Pupil Premium.

-The Government believes that the Pupil Premium, which is additional to main school funding, is the best way to address the current underlying inequalities between children eligible for Free School Meals and their wealthier peers by ensuring that funding to tackle disadvantage reaches the pupils who need it most.
+The Government believes that the pupil premium grant, which is additional funding to the underlying schools’ budget, is the best way to address the current underlying inequalities between children eligible for free school meals and their peers, by ensuring that funding to tackle disadvantage reaches the pupils who need it most.

 This academic year schools will receive £1300 per pupil for Pupil Premium children.
 Pupil Premium Plus, which are Looked After Children (LAC), we will receive £1900 per pupil.